mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 - Not using SigSpec

 == Verification <section:verification>
-Due to its use in safety critical sectors like aerospace and defence, comprehensive verification and testing of the TaMaRa flow is extremely important in this thesis.
+Due to its potential for use in safety critical sectors like aerospace and defence, comprehensive verification and testing of the TaMaRa flow is extremely important in this thesis.
 We want to verify to a very high level of accuracy that TaMaRa both works by preventing SEUs to an acceptable standard, and also does not change the underlying behaviour of the circuits it processes.

 === Manual verification
 The design and use of RTL testbenches has, and continues to be important when designing FPGA and ASIC